(Photograph copyright Kafischnaps/Facebook)

 With the motivation of writing his first full-length script, Frederik moved to Holland for a year.
 While writing a longer script, Frederik was inspired by the people and things he saw and read to write the script for “Durchschaut” (Understood), another short film.

 A keen observer of people, Frederik always carries a notebook with him where he scribbles down ideas and potential characters.
 Perhaps, it is a couple arguing in a tram, or a young man walking with a limp.
-Or an impeccably-dressed, elderly woman with red lipstick, cigarette and a small dog.
+Or an impeccably-dressed, elderly woman with red lipstick, a cigarette, and a small dog.

 When you talk with Frederik, you get the feeling that he is watching you as much as you are watching him.
-In fact, despite me wanting to learn more about him, he seemed to ask me as many if not more questions.
+In fact, despite my wanting to learn more about him, he seemed to ask me as many if not more questions.

 “Durchschaut”: Trust in yourself and your talents

-The thirty-minute short film “Durchschaut” deals with issues of automation, AI, unemployment, desire and the monotony with which many people live their lives.
+The thirty-minute short film “Durchschaut” deals with issues of automation, AI, unemployment, desire, and the monotony with which many people live their lives.
 To play the lead role of the unemployed and eventually convicted lead character, Albert, Frederik was able to attract Swiss A-list actor Anatole Taubman.
 You may know Taubman from James Bond “Quantum of Solace”.

 How does a 20-year-old with one film to his name get such a prominent actor to star in his movie?
 The story.
 Frederik sent his agent the script, Taubman found it original and agreed to play the part.
 What this incident taught me is that sometimes, you need to trust in yourself and ask for things if you want them to happen.